testbenchcc/markdown-notes-app/roadmap.md

           - Log the conflict, but do not require user interaction.
         Never discard local changes.

-    - [ ] Enable auto push
+    - [x] Enable auto push
       - Interval: minutes
       - Behavior: `git push origin <branch>` only if:
           - Last pull status is OK, and
           - There is no active conflict state recorded.
         If push fails (non fast forward, permission, network), log the error and skip to the next run.

-    - [ ] Require successful auto commit and auto pull before auto push
+    - [x] Require successful auto commit and auto pull before auto push
       - Auto push is skipped if the previous auto commit or auto pull failed or produced a conflict.

+ ---

+ ## v0.8.1 - tree bugs

+ - [x] When using new folder and notes buttons, nothing is ever created.
+After pressing ok, the tree clears out and nothing is displayed at all.
+ - [x] Tree should update when any new files or folders are added, even extenal to the application.
+ - [x] I would like you to remove the double click name editing from the tree. (there are a few click combinations and shortcuts, remove them it they exist)

+ ---

+ ## v0.8.2 - Settings

+- [x] Settings are maintained in a JSON file stored at the root of the `notes` folder.
+- [x] Settings are saved when the Save button is pressed in the modal.
+Pressing Save a second time within a few seconds closes the modal.

  ---